We are seeking to recruit 2x experienced senior wellbeing practitioners to join the Tower Hamlets Education Wellbeing Service (THEWS).

 THEWS is part of the Tower Hamlets Child and Adolescent Mental Health Service (CAMHS) based in Whitechapel, East London.

-In line with Trust policy, the service has adopted a hybrid clinical working model of direct face-to-face and remote working as appropriate.
+In line with Trust policy, the service has adopted a hybrid clinical working model of direct face to face and remote working as appropriate.

 The service embraces continual improvement and well-being of the staff and has a high degree of enthusiasm for quality improvement and working together with partner agencies to provide the highest quality service to the population we serve.